chuanqisun/htmaa-2025/src/posts/week-11/index.md

 Make sure to carefully map out the migration and execute it with a checklist.
 ```

 Miraculously, the migration worked on the first try.
+AI is such a game changer.

 ## Integrating servo